Culture of Kenya: Literature

-Kenya National Theatre contributes a lot when it comes to Literature by building most of the local media personalities.
-Spoken words and stage acting being the most prominent.
-People like "Kennet B" and his group at National Theatre have done marvelous work from High schools and in the local Radio and Television.
-Much wax painting and color printing is done within the Villages like Kibra and Railway Museum do describe much Kenyan literature.
+Kenya National Theatre plays a significant role in Literature by providing platform to most of the local artists, particularly for spoken word and stage acting performances.
+Artists like "Kennet B" and his group at National Theatre have had great performances in High schools and in the local Radio and Television.
+A lot of wax painting and color printing done within villages like Kibra and Railway Museum significantly describe Kenyan literature.

-However, in Kenyan High Schools have done many "set books" from various Kenyan authors like Ngugi wa Thiongo, Margaret ogola, Meja mwangi among others.
-Their work describes more of Kenyan political, social-life and contemporary Kenya lifestyle.
+Additionally, students in Kenyan High Schools have studied many "set books" from various Kenyan authors like Ngugi wa Thiong'o, Margaret Ogola, Meja Mwangi among others.
+Their works considerably explore the political, social-economic and contemporary themes in Kenya.

-Other places go learn about the Kenyan set books are Sarakasi Dome.
+Other places that one can experience the Kenyan creatives are Sarakasi Dome.

 Art

 Around Lake Turkana exist ancient petroglyphs depicting human figures and animals.
-Bantu tribes build funeral posts, carvings of human heads atop geometric designs are still created.
-Though the original posts no longer exist, these more recent creations are thought to be a continuation of the practice.
-The Kikuyu people also continue the designs of ancient tradition in the designs painted on their shields.
+Bantu tribes build funeral posts, where carvings of human heads atop geometric designs are still created.
+Though the original posts no longer exist, the more recent creations are thought to be a continuation of the practice.
+The Kikuyu people also uphold the designs of ancient tradition through the designs painted on their shields.